HomeHome AutomationUsing Smart Light Switches over Smart Bulbs?

 The easiest way to identify the L wire in the wall switch hole is to unscrew the switch plate with care and use a multimeter in AC setting to measure the voltage against ground connection (you can use extension lead if there is no ground wire (usually yellow & green).
 The Live wire should report back with voltage.

-Some of the switches will require an additional capacitor to be added between Live wire coming out of the switch and the neutral wire.
+Some of the switches will require an additional capacitor to be added between the Live wire coming out of the switch and the neutral wire.
 The capacitor allows more current to flow through, to power up the smart switch.

 How to find switch loop in the ceiling fitting